Coppergate Shopping Centre: History

 When the extent and importance of the discoveries at Coppergate were realised, plans were made to allow permanent display of the remains of Jorvik within the excavation area.
 York Archaeological Trust created the Jorvik Viking Centre which opened to the public in April 1984.
 The exhibits in the Centre are based on evidence unearthed during the Coppergate excavations.

 Redevelopment plans

 In 2001 developers launched a £60 million development scheme entitled 'Coppergate II' to redevelop the centre, including demolition of the existing centre and a new build project with shops either side of the River Foss.
-Retailers set to anchor the scheme included a new enlargened Debenhams and others.
+Retailers set to anchor the scheme included a new enlarged Debenhams and others.
 However the reaction from the public was negative and a petition was launched, this prompted a public inquiry and in September 2003 the scheme was turned down by the government.
 The level of opposition was due to some of parts of the shopping centre being in extremely close proximity to Clifford's Tower.